mechmotum/mechmotum.github.io/content/skijumpdesign-update.rst

-The goal of this work is to add a new page to the `Ski Jump Design Tool`_ that allows users to input a measured jump profile and get a depiction of the equivalent fall height (EFH) for their jump.Figure 1 illustrates the components of a terrain park using common terminology.
+The goal of this work is to add a new page to the `Ski Jump Design Tool`_ that allows users to input a measured jump profile and get a depiction of the equivalent fall height (EFH) for their jump.
+Figure 1 illustrates the components of a terrain park using common terminology.

  .. figure:: https://objects-us-east-1.dream.io/mechmotum/ski-figure-01.png